Poor resource planning is not only stressful for project managers. It is also affecting the business.

 - Data validation issues: Templates don’t have built-in data validation checks, which can lead to inaccuracies, inconsistencies, and poor resource planning.

 Now that you know what it takes to manage resources, let’s look at some resource planning tips.

-#1.
-Document the project resource plan
+1. Document the project resource plan

 While documenting the resource plan may seem like a waste of time, it has several advantages.
-These include:

 2. Continually review and adjust the resource plans

 Resource planning is an ongoing process in a project’s lifecycle.

 Sub-optimal resource utilization can be of two kinds:

-- Overutilization: At the same time, you don’t want to overwork your employees.
+- Overutilization: Also, you don’t want to overwork your employees.
 Inevitably, this results in poor productivity, stress, and burnout.

 3. Track time irrespective of your revenue model

 - The markup on project and resource costs